-create switch

-name=switch_hostname

-user=username(admin)password=username_password(password)vendor=brocade|qlogic|site-specific_vendor(brocade)

-Advanced-mode:

-[mask=ports_that_will_not_be_fenced]

-Note: You must define all of the switches within your fabric to which a CXFS client or server is connected.

-- name specifies the hostname of the Fibre Channel switch; this is used to determine the IP address of the switch. - password specifies the password for the specified username.
-The default is password. - user specifies the user name to use when sending a telnet message to the switch.
-The default is admin. - vendor specifies the vendor of the Fibre Channel switch.
-It can be one of the following values:
+create switch name= switch_hostname user= username password= username vendor=brocade q (admin) Advanced-mode: [mask=ports_that_will_now [protocol=ssh telne Note: You must define all of the switches within your fabric to which a CXFS client or server is connected.
+You will use a similar set of subcommands to modify a switch via the modify command.
+Basic-mode usage notes: • name specifies the hostname of the Fibre Channel switch; this is used to determine the IP address of the switch. • password specifies the password for the specified username .
+The default is password.
+Note: For passwordless authentication, the following public and private keys should be stored on each server-capable administration node: /root/.ssh/id_rsa.pub /root/.ssh/id_rsa user specifies the user name to use when sending a message to the switch.
+The default is admin. vendor specifies the vendor of the Fibre Channel switch.
+It can be one of the following values: brocade (default) qlogic site-specific-value cxfs\admin:mycluster> create switch name=myswitch vendor=qlogic cxfs\admin:mycluster> create switch name=myswitch mask=0,4,12-15

-brocade (default)

-qlogic

-site-specific-value